-Adam Romero will teach Law and Sexuality, an advanced constitutional, anti-discrimination, and family law course.
+Adam Romero teaches Law and Sexuality, an advanced constitutional, anti-discrimination, and family law course.
 He is the Arnold D. Kassoy Scholar of Law, and the Director of Legal Scholarship and Federal Policy, at the Williams Institute at UCLA School of Law.
 His research focuses on how the law shapes and responds to human vulnerabilities and to disparities and discrimination in our society.
 Romero has published in numerous volumes and journals and is the co-editor of LGBTQ Divorce and Relationship Dissolution (with Abbie E. Goldberg) (forthcoming 2018, Oxford University Press) and Feminist and Queer Legal Theory: Intimate Encounters, Uncomfortable Conversations (with Martha Albertson Fineman and Jack E. Jackson) (2009, Ashgate/Routledge).

 Romero completed clerkships for the Honorable M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit, and for the Honorable Shira A. Scheindlin of the United States District Court for the Southern District of New York.
 He received his law degree in 2007 from Yale Law School, where he won the Kelley Prize and was a Coker Fellow, an editor of several law journals, and a student director of the Complex Federal Litigation Clinic.
 He received his undergraduate degree in 2002 from Cornell University, graduating summa cum laude and winning the Sherman-Bennett Prize.